 Run the Alps Underground Guide to UTMB® Week in Chamonix

-Did you get into one of the trail races of the Ultra-Trail du Mont-Blanc series in Chamonix, France at the end of August?
+Did you get into one of the trail races of the UTMB® Mont-Blanc series in Chamonix, France at the end of August?
 Congratulations!
-Taking part in UTMB, CCC, TDS or any one of the other races in the series is, for many, one of the highlights of a trail running career.
+Taking part in UTMB, CCC, OCC or any other races in the UTMB World Series is, for many, one of the highlights of a trail running career.

 The energy, the vibe, the mixing of trail runners from around the globe, the race routes and the scenery… it’s all quite remarkable.